ophian/ophian.github.io/_posts/2018-09-06-Serendipity-Styx-2.6.0-released.md

 last_modified_at: 2018-11-06T13:34:00+00:00
 ---

-Styx 2018/4 - Long years of activity and continuously deep development have finally brought this shiny new release up to your attention.
+N° 2018/4 - Long years of activity and continuously deep development have finally brought this shiny new release up to your attention.

 <div markdown="1">
  <div>